NikolaAndro/workday_dark_mode_extension/ReadMe.md

 2. Enable `Developer mode` by toggling the `switch in the top-right corner` of the extensions page.
 3. Click the `Load unpacked button`.
 4. Select the **FOLDER** that contains the code for this extension.

+# Contributions

+Feel free to contribute.
+This is a large platform - many little tweaks to be made.